thehyve/OHDSI-WhiteRabbit/README.md

 Also, GitHub actions have been configured to run the test suite automatically.

+#### Snowflake

+There are automated tests for Snowflake, but since it is not (yet?) possible to have a local Snowflake instance in a Docker container, these test will only run if the following information is provided through environment variables:

+    SNOWFLAKE_WR_TEST_ACCOUNT
+    SNOWFLAKE_WR_TEST_USER
+    SNOWFLAKE_WR_TEST_PASSWORD
+    SNOWFLAKE_WR_TEST_WAREHOUSE
+    SNOWFLAKE_WR_TEST_DATABASE
+    SNOWFLAKE_WR_TEST_SCHEMA

+It is recommended that user, password, database and schema are created for these tests only, and do not relate in any way to any production environment.
+The schema should not contain any tables.

 ### Development status

 Production.
 This program is being used by many people.